rja907/WPMusic/README.md

 `We can check the dist/index.html to see that the updated build files are sourced.`

+`We can see that our build folder looks messy with multiple build files.
+That needs to change!`

+`Run 'npm i --save-dev rimraf'.
+This will help clean project build files.`

+`Add script 'clean' to package.json so that rimraf cleans the dist folder.`

 The application will also be deployed on Multiple platforms.

 This will solidify someone's grasp over Webpack.